Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Houston and its opponents have combined to score more than 53 points in five of eight games this season.
+- Houston has combined with its opponents to put up more than 53 points in five of eight games this season.

 - In 62.5% of South Florida's games this season (5/8), the teams combined to score more than Saturday's total of 53.

-- The two teams combine to average 59.9 points per game, 6.9 more than the total in this contest.
+- The combined points per game average of the two teams, 59.9, is 6.9 points more than Saturday's over/under.

-- This contest's over/under is 1.3 points more than the 51.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.7 points per game, 1.3 fewer than this contest's over/under.

-- Cougars games this season feature an average total of 55.8 points, a number 2.8 points higher than Saturday's over/under.
+- The average total in Cougars games this season is 55.8, 2.8 points more than Saturday's over/under of 53.

 - The 57.1 PPG average total in Bulls games this season is 4.1 points more than this game's over/under.